openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 **Possible Causes**

 1. The number of instances exceeds 16.
-2. A null pointer occurred due to failure in the `new` or `malloc` process.
+2. The `new` or `malloc` process failed, resulting in a null pointer.

 **Resolution Steps**

 Destroy the current instance and recreate it.
 If recreation fails, stop the related operations.

-## 5400102 Operation Not Supported by Current State Machine
+## 5400102 Operation Not Allowed in Current State

 **Error Message**